Andy-K-Sparklight/Alicorn/README.md

 > See `config.ts` for details.

 > [!IMPORTANT]
-> Additional files (know as "vendors") may need to be downloaded during the build process.
+> Additional files (known as "vendors") may need to be downloaded during the build process.
 > Keep online when building.

 Preview for production: